 Tea & Oral Health

-Tea is one of the few natural sources of fluoride and has been shown to have positive effect on preventing tooth decay and gum disease.
-Scientists believe that drinking tea improves oral health by helping prevent dental caries, by minimizing the possibility of dental plaques, the scale caused by mouth bacteria that leads to gum disease.
+Tea is one of the few natural sources of fluoride and has been shown to have a positive effect on preventing tooth decay and gum disease.
+Scientists believe that drinking tea improves oral health by helping prevent dental caries, and by minimizing the possibility of dental plaques, the scale caused by mouth bacteria that leads to gum disease.